lohithc010/globetrotter/backend/README.md

 - **CORS Issues**: If you encounter CORS issues, make sure your backend CORS configuration allows requests from your frontend domain
 - **Database Connection Issues**: Verify your database connection string and credentials
 - **Deployment Failures**: Check the Vercel deployment logs for error messages
+- **Migration/Seed Errors**: If you encounter errors during migration or seeding, check the Vercel build logs

 ## Additional Resources